Annual Christmas Holiday Event

-Miracle on Morton Street is set for December 1st, in the Downtown Historic Richmond District from 10 a.m. to 7 p.m.
-For more information, please click below:
+Miracle on Morton Street is set for December 7th, in the Downtown Historic Richmond District from 10 a.m. to 7 p.m.
+"Honoring our Military Men and Women"

 Are you ready for an old fashioned, small town Christmas like you remember when you were growing up?
 Would you like your children or grandchildren to enjoy a family oriented Christmas celebration that includes a visit with Santa, a children's activity area, church and school choirs?
 We have all this and more!
 And best of all, it's FREE!